Related Practice Areas

 You should not expect to receive a decision on your eligibility for SSD benefits at this hearing.
 That will occur in writing within four to six weeks to give the judge enough time to consider all evidence and testimonies.
 The good news is that you will begin to receive benefits shortly if the judge rules in your favor.
 If you get denied a second time, you may file an appeal with the Appeals Council within 60 days.

 While this is your first time dealing with social security disability, the attorneys at our law firm are experts at it.
-We will carefully explain SSD law to you and help you understand if you even qualify to apply for benefits in the first place.
+We will carefully explain social security disability law to you and help you understand if you even qualify to apply for benefits in the first place.
 We will help coordinate your documentation, help you deal with medical bill collectors, draft a convincing letter to state your case, and much more.
 It would be difficult to impossible to accomplish these tasks on your own.